JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 ## Conclusion

-Despite the grid expansion in Ethiopia to date, access to electricity (% of population) remains low at only about 51.1% in 2020.
-The rate among the rural population is lower at 39.4% This means 56.22 million people in Ethiopia must be provided an electricity source to achieve universal access by 2030.
+Despite the grid expansion in Ethiopia to date, access to electricity (% of population) remains low in 2020.
+We presented two approaches to measure access to electricity:

+- Indicator 7.1.1 shows in 2020 the rate is 51.1% nationwide (39.4% and 93.2% among the rural and urban population respectively).
+This means 56.22 million people in Ethiopia must be provided an electricity source to achieve universal access by 2030.

-The Multi-Tier Framework's measurement of 44.3% indicating access to tiers 1-5 was even lower.
+- The Multi-Tier Framework 2017, indicating access to tiers 1-5, shows the rate is 44.3% nationwide (27% and 96.6% among the rural and urban population respectively).

 The Government's recently launched National Electrification Program envisions that by 2025, 65% of the population will be connected to the grid as they place a strong emphasis on scaling up connections in areas within short-term reach of the grid.
 The other 35% will need an interim off-grid solution while waiting for grid expansion.